Spectator ion

 The Na+ and SO4(2-) ions are spectator ions since they remain unchanged on both sides of the equation.
-They simply "watch" the other ions react, hence the name.
+They simply "watch" the other ions react and does not participate in any reaction, hence the name.
 They are present in total ionic equations to balance the charges of the ions.
 Whereas the Cu(2+) and CO3(2−) ions combine to form a precipitate of solid CuCO3.
 In reaction stoichiometry, spectator ions are removed from a complete ionic equation to form a net ionic equation.
 For the above example this yields: